 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

 (You need to be in charge of your online vehicle!)

-WordPress Puts Businesses In Control Of Their Web Presence
+A WordPress CMS Puts Website Owners In Control Of Their Online Presence

 Let’s take a look then, at some of the benefits of using WordPress as a Content Management System.